Arsalan-Zanganeh/GTP1/README.md

 ---

-### Conclusion

-In conclusion, the code initializes the necessary structures for GRO across TCP, UDP, and VXLAN protocols, ensuring all data is set to a clean initial state (zero) for efficient packet processing.
+The code initializes the necessary structures for GRO across TCP, UDP, and VXLAN protocols, ensuring all data is set to a clean initial state (zero) for efficient packet processing.
 Similarly, **GTP** (GPRS Tunneling Protocol) also has both **outer** and **inner headers**, making its design comparable to **VXLAN**.
 The outer header in GTP is responsible for packet tunneling and routing, while the inner header carries the user data or control messages, much like how **VXLAN** handles encapsulated data with outer and inner headers.

 # GTP-U Packet Aggregation Workflow
 ## Step 1: Packet Identification and Pre-filtering